 MSHT can happen in any environment to any person.
 The legal framework is defined in the Modern Slavery Act 2015.
 Servitude, forced or compulsory labour and human trafficking are all forms of modern slavery.
-The National College of Policing provide the following definitions (Modern slavery definitions).
+The National College of Policing provide the following definitions (Modern slavery definitions | College of Policing).